 Obtain all signatures, recommendations, and other required information on the State Officer Application.

-Secure a completed 15 copies?copy of your State Officer Application and submit to the state office by March 15th.
+Complete the State Officer Application and submit the original and four (4) copies to the State FFA Office by March 1st .
+Mail to:

+Tammy Ackerland

+CTSO Coordinator

+PO Box 83720

+Boise, ID 83720-0095

 Adhere to directions in the application confirmation letter sent by the State FFA Office.

-Attend the selection process as outlined in the letter from Idaho FFA State Staff and chairperson of the nominating committee.
+Attend the selection process as outlined in the letter from Idaho FFA State Staff and chairperson of the nominating committee, Loraine Neal.

 Guiding Principles of the State Officer Selection Process

-The primary goal of the Idaho state officer selection process is to select the best student representatives for the Idaho FFA Association.
+The primary goal of the Idaho FFA State Officer Selection process is to select the best student representatives for the Idaho FFA Association.

 Selecting a team of officers to represent the Idaho FFA Association for an entire year is no easy task.
-The process is more rigorous than many interviews you will encounter in your professional life.
-In it lies a tremendous opportunity for personal and career growth.
-Preparation for the process begins will in advance, and will encompass much of what you have learned since you began as an FFA member.
-One thing is certain, the process will certainly provide an adequate test of your ability to serve in the capacities outlined.
+The process is more rigorous and comprehensive than most interviews you will encounter in your professional life.
+Therein lies a tremendous opportunity for personal growth.
+Preparation for the process begins well in advance of State Leadership Conference and encompasses much of what you have learned since you joined FFA.
+One thing is certain; the process will certainly provide an adequate test of your ability to serve in the required state officer capacities.
 Candidates are evaluated in a number of different ways that all test their ability to serve as a leader and officer of the Idaho FFA Association.
 It may be cliché, but ask most any past state officer and they will all express a key component to your success: Stay true to yourself!

-The interview process will be composed of a number of different styles of interviews and ways to test the candidate’s ability to serve as a state officer.
-Each of these rounds are outlined below to give you a better understanding of how the process will work.
-The selection process can be administered in many different ways, but the following information will help to give you a better understanding of the potential interview formats that may be used.
+The interview process will encompass a number of different styles of interviews and methods to test the candidate’s ability to serve as a state officer.
+Each of these rounds is outlined below to give you a better understanding of the process.
+The selection process can be administered in many different ways, but the following information is intended to add clarity to potential interview formats that may be used.
 Additionally, eight key competency areas will be used to evaluate candidates on their potential to serve as an Idaho State FFA Officer.
-While these competencies will not be the deciding factor in selecting the state officer team, they may help in the deliberating process.
+While these competencies will not be the deciding factor in selecting the state officer team, they may help in the deliberation process.

 The following information is meant to give you a clearer picture of the process and what you can expect to see from the nominating committee.
 It should help you in your preparations for the selection process and aid in developing yourself into the best candidate that you can be.